MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 To deploy Office 365 ProPlus in multiple languages, you just need to include the additional langauges in the Office packages you create as part of your standard deployment process:

-- When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select the languages you want to deploy in the Language settings.
+- When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select the languages you want to deploy in the Language section.

 If you deploy Office from a local source on your network, you must download your languages to the local source, in the same way that you download the Office package.
 For more details on standard deployments, see [Plan your enterprise deployment of Office 365 ProPlus](plan-office-365-proplus.md).